Eric André: Career

 André began his comedy career in 2003.
 He is the creator and host of The Eric Andre Show, a parody of public access talk shows, on Cartoon Network's late night programming block Adult Swim.
 The show features pranks, shock humor, sketches, and celebrity interviews.
-He co-starred as Mark on the ABC comedy series Don't Trust the B---- in Apartment 23, and guest-starred on 2 Broke Girls as Deke, Max's love interest and fellow pastry student.
+He co-starred as Mark on the ABC comedy series Don't Trust the B— in Apartment 23, and guest-starred on 2 Broke Girls as Deke, Max's love interest and fellow pastry student.
 He played Mike in the FXX comedy series Man Seeking Woman, which premiered in 2015.
-The show's third and final season, consisting of ten episodes, ran in early 2017.

 He voices Luci in the Netflix animated show Disenchantment.
 His first standup special on Netflix, Legalize Everything, was released on June 23, 2020.
 In 2021, he created and starred in the Netflix prank comedy film Bad Trip.

 André is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.

+He directed the music video for the song "C.O.P" from the mixtape E.T.D.S.
+(2026), by British-American rapper IDK.

+In June 2026, André appeared on WWE Raw during a segment involving The Bloodline.
+After interacting with Jacob Fatu's ula fala at ringside, Fatu pulled André into the ring and attacked him.